JaroGee/PokeAPI/README.md

 - **Filtered search** – combine generation, elemental type, PokéAPI color, habitat, body shape, or capture-rate buckets before searching by name or Pokédex number.
 Results exceeding eight entries show as a sprite grid you can click through; smaller sets render full cards with metadata pills and evolution chains.
 - **Timeline + Randomizer** – every query or random roll becomes part of a 64-item history with shortcut chips.
 The randomizer respects the active filters and rotates through cached pools so you don’t pull the same Pokémon twice until the pool is exhausted.
 - **Shareable URLs** – append `?sprite=6` (for Charizard) to the app URL to open the matching entry on load; every sprite and evolution node also links using this pattern.
-- **Accessibility niceties** – emoji favicons, keyboard submission support, and cached HTTP requests to keep PokéAPI calls snappy.
+- **Accessibility niceties** – branded lightning favicons (with emoji fallback), keyboard submission support, and cached HTTP requests to keep PokéAPI calls snappy.

 If you ever want to reset cached Streamlit data, run `streamlit cache clear`.
 To force new live data from PokéAPI, delete the `cache/` directory; it will be recreated automatically.